Department:: College of Health, Education and Human Services

-Experience working with high school students
+Experience working with middle school students

-Credentialed to teach college level courses
+Credentialed to teach college level course

 Essential Functions and percent of time::

-This is a grant funded position with continuation dependent on funding.
 Special contract terms and conditions of employment apply.

 Wright State University, an equal opportunity/affirmative action employer, is committed to an inclusive environment and strongly encourages applications from minorities, females, veterans and individuals with disabilities.